land-fish/landfish.org/security-checklist.md

 ## Two Factor Authentication (2FA)

-[Instructions](https://docs.google.com/document/d/1Gcy8Ak-IZMuEoe3hacH-Usmf7Hmkt2L55TAxswj70JA/edit#heading=h.ls5yj01j2mww).
+[Instructions]().
 I recommend setting up 2FA on any account you really care about.
 If you’re really limited on time, at least make to sure to secure Gmail and Facebook if you use these.
 You can 80:20 it by adding 2FA to only your top 5-10 accounts.

 For any account you can, set up Authenticator as a second factor (and optionally yubikeys).
 Make sure you have a backup, either a written-down authenticator code or an extra yubikey.
 Don’t use SMS unless there is no other 2FA option.
 This list is mostly for reference, so feel free to edit it to reflect your actual important accounts.
-[Note, if you’re doing the bet you’re only **required** to have this set up on 6 accounts]

 [ ] Primary email